 PVUNL, incorporated in October 2015, is a JV of NTPC (74% stake) and JBVNL (26% stake, Jharkhand state discom).
-It is involved in the development of a 4,000-MW coal-based power plant and the development & operation of a coal mine in Jharkhand.
-The power project will be developed sequentially in two phases, Phase I - 2,400 MW (3\800 MW) and Phase II - 1,600 MW (2\800MW).
+It is involved in the development of a 4,000-MW coal-based power plant along with the development & operation of a coal mine in Jharkhand.
+The power project will be developed sequentially in two phases, 2,400 MW (3\800 MW) under Phase-I and 1,600 MW (2\800MW). under Phase-II.
 The budgeted cost for Phase I is Rs.
-18,668 crore and is to be funded in debt: equity ratio of 3:1.
-REC Limited has sanctioned the project debt of Rs.14,000 crore.
-The PPA has been signed with JBVNL (85% allocated to JBVNL, 15% available with Ministry of Power, Government of India as unallocated quota) for a term of 25 years from the start of commercial operations with tariff based on prevailing CERC regulations and will include the capacity charge, energy charge, incentives, taxes, levies etc. The EPC contract has been awarded to BHEL and the expected COD of Unit 1 of Phase I has been revised to March 2024 (extended from March 2023) and subsequently the other two units are to be commissioned in September 2024 and March 2025.
+18,668 crore, to be funded in debt:equity ratio of 3:1.
+REC Ltd has sanctioned the project debt of Rs.
+14,000 crore.
+The PPA has been signed with JBVNL (85% allocated to JBVNL, 15% available with Ministry of Power, Government of India as unallocated quota) for a term of 25 years from the start of commercial operations with the tariff based on the prevailing CERC regulations and will include capacity charge, energy charge, incentives, taxes, levies etc. The EPC contract has been awarded to BHEL and the expected COD of Unit 1 of Phase I has been revised to July 2024 (extended from March 2024) and subsequently the other two units are to be commissioned in December 2024 and March 2025 for Unit 2 and Unit 3, respectively.

-The coal will be sourced from the Banhardih coal block, which is allocated to and will be developed by PVUNL.
+The coal will be sourced from the Banhardih coal block which has been allocated and will be developed by PVUNL.
 Till the commencement of coal mining, PVUNL has secured approval for bridge linkage from CIL for the interim period.
-The estimated project cost for the same would be ~ Rs.
-3,900 crore which will be recovered at a cost-plus ROE of 14% as per CERC regulations.
+The estimated project cost for the same would be $^{\sim}$ Rs.
+4,223 crore.
+This coal mine development has been allocated to PVUNL; the tariff will be determined, as per the CERC regulations (cost-plus ROE of 14%).